GitauHarrison/notes/flask_popover/user_posts.md

     )
 ```

 A user's posts are retrieved from the database by quering the `User` model using the `posts` relationship.
-We display them based on when they were created.
+We display them based on when they were created. `desc()` is used to sort the posts in descending order.
+This means that the newest posts will be displayed first.

 Let us update the `user.html` template to display these posts with pagination included.